 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the career test

-Bill and account collectors, sometimes called collection agents, try to recover payment on overdue bills.
+A bill and account collector, sometimes called a collection agent, is someone who tries to recover payment on overdue bills.
 They negotiate repayment plans with debtors and help them find solutions to make paying their overdue bills easier.
-Many bill and account collectors work in a call center for a third-party collection agency rather than the original creditor.
-Most work full time, and some have flexible schedules.
-Collectors must usually have a high school diploma and experience in a call center.
-A few months of on-the-job training is common.
+Many bill and account collectors work in a call centre for a third-party collection agency rather than the original creditor.

 Would you make a good bill and account collector?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-The main job of bill and account collectors is finding a solution that is acceptable to the debtor and maximizes payment to the creditor.
+The main job of a bill and account collector is to find a solution that is acceptable to the debtor and maximizes payment to the creditor.
 Listening to the debtor and paying attention to his or her concerns can help the collector negotiate a solution.
 After the collector and debtor agree on a repayment plan, the collector continually checks to ensure that the debtor pays on time.
-If the debtor does not pay, the collector submits a statement to the creditor, who can take legal action.
+If the debtor does not pay, the collector submits a statement to the creditor, who can then take legal action.
 In extreme cases, this legal action may include taking back goods or disconnecting service.

 Collectors must follow federal and local laws that govern debt collection.
 They usually have goals they are expected to meet.
 Typically, these include calls per hour and success rates.

-Many work in a call center for a third-party collection agency rather than the original creditor.
-Some work in-house for the original creditor, such as a credit-card company or a health care provider.
+Many bill and account collectors work in a call centre for a third-party collection agency rather than the original creditor.
+Some work in-house for the original creditor, such as a credit card company or a health care provider.
 The day-to-day activities of in-house collectors are generally the same as those of other collectors.